 Always consider that tablets have to go through your digestive system so you may not absorb much of what you’re taking.

-Topical creams or lotions may be a lit less convenient to use, but are freely available:
+Topical creams or lotions may be a little less convenient to use, but they are freely available:

-Pellets are little pellets that are injected under your skin, usually underneath your but.
+Pellets are little pellets that are injected under your skin, usually underneath your butt.
 These pellets will secrete hormones into your body.
-They have to be renewed every 3 month.
+They have to be renewed every 3 months.

-• Come in 3 sizes, which might not correspond to your need
+They come in 3 sizes, which might not correspond to your need (dose not adjustable)

 Does that mean that you HAVE to take hormone replacement?